 Using the latest in distance education approaches, the MSAC program is available to individuals throughout Texas, the United States, and the world.
 This program is particularly designed for students who are currently working full time or cannot undertake graduate studies in a traditional on-site, brick and mortar setting.
 The TTUHSC Master of Science in Addiction Counseling has as an integral part of the curricula an emphasis on telehealth.
 This model of distance based service provision is a cutting edge technique growing in practice and acceptance nationwide.
 Building upon the existing strengths of the F. Marie Hall Institute for Rural Health at TTUHSC graduates will receive a certificate in telehealth.
 Students are NOT required to attend a physical classroom.

 The MSAC program will be seeking CACREP accreditation.
-Students entering the MSAC program for Fall 2017 will complete a 60 hour program of study.
-The 60 hour program has many direct benefits for students.
-Students who graduate from the MSAC program will be eligible to pursue a counseling license and certifications.
-MSAC Graduates will be eligible to pursue certification as a Nationally Certified Counselor (NCC), and be eligible to apply for licensure as a Licensed Professional Counselor (LPC) in many states.
+Students entering the MSAC program will complete a 60 hour program of study.
+Graduates of the MSAC program will be eligible to pursue certification as a Nationally Certified Counselor (NCC), and be able to apply for licensure as a Professional Counselor (LPC) in many states.

 For TTUHSC School of Health Professions to offer online courses in a state other than Texas, TTUHSC must first comply with that state's requirements.
 These requirements differ from state to state, with requirements being more rigorous and expensive in some states than others.
 TTUHSC SHP continually works to maintain authorization to offer online courses in all states.
 If you have any questions, please contact the Office of Admissions and Student Affairs (806-743-3220, firstname.lastname@example.org) for additional information.